mapping-elections/site/_maps/meae.congressional.congress17.ny.county.md

 identifiable faction within the party.
 In New York, some candidates ran as Clintonians who supported internal improvements and soft money.

 New York used a district system for electing members to Congress.
-Districts 1, 2, 12, 15, and 20 elected two representatives each.
+Each district elected one member of Congress, except Districts 1, 2, 12, 15, and 20, which each elected two members.

 In 1821, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.specialcongress6.1821)